 Don’t join a community just to have everyone read your work–unless that’s its purpose.
 Hire beta-readers or editors for that.
 Communities are for support.

 What’s a good idea for a new story?

 Okay, I’m done.
 No one actually asks this, do they?!

 Yeah, they do!
 What makes us want to write (or direct, etc) is our ability to generate story ideas.
 If you can’t come up with ideas for stories, then you can’t be an original writer.
 That doesn’t mean you can’t be a storyteller, but you’re just not a writer in that way.

 Now, this is different from writer’s block.
-Asking others how to get the juices flowing and asking them for an idea itself are very different.
-Again, be specific what you ask.
+Asking others how to get the juices flowing and asking them for an idea itself is very different.
+Again, be specific with what you ask.

 Oh, and look through prompts for ideas.
 I gotta board for that, too!

 What’s a better word to describe…?